John Edgar Wideman: Brown and latest work

 In 2004, Wideman was appointed Asa Messer Professor and Professor of Africana Studies and Literary Arts at Brown University.
 In the same year, he married French journalist Catherine Nedonchelle.

 The following year, his story collection, God's Gym, was published.
 This was followed by his first novel in a decade, and tenth overall, Fanon, which appeared in 2008.
 In 2010, a collection of flash fiction, entitled Briefs, was published, inspiring a theatrical adaptation that premiered in Los Angeles in 2018.

 In 2014, after a decade at Brown University, and nearly 50 years in academia, Wideman became an emeritus professor.
 He has since published a hybrid work of fiction and nonfiction that explores the life of Louis Till, the father of Emmett Till, entitled Writing to Save a Life: The Louis Till File (2016).

-He published a collection of stories, American Histories, in 2018.
-In 2021, a selection of his short fiction, produced over four decades, was published as You Made Me Love You: Selected Stories, 1981-2018.
+In 2018, Wideman published a collection of stories titled American Histories, and in 2021, a selection of his short fiction, produced over four decades, was published as You Made Me Love You: Selected Stories, 1981–2018.
 Publishers Weekly proclaimed the collection "a stunning showcase" that confirms Wideman's place in American literature.
+Look for Me and I'll Be Gone (2021) was described in The Guardian review as "tales about being Black, being dead and dying, some imagined and some based on his own experiences", concluding: "This is truly inimitable storytelling.
+No one writes an American horror story like John Edgar Wideman."

+Canadian critic Randy Boyagoda in a review for The New York Times of Wideman's 2024 book, Slaveroad, states: "The title of his latest book affords its governing premise.
+Rather than the 'whale-road' sung of by Anglo-Saxon bards, or the 'Black Atlantic' researched and taught by academics, the ocean that carried the enslaved from Africa to the United States should be understood as a transhistorical, permanent 'slaveroad,' whose forced travelers and accidental sojourners Wideman evokes on the page. ...
+In short chapters marked by riverine sentences and blunt self-reproach ('Stay in your lane'), both of which are compelled by his imaginative trespass into other people's experiences, Wideman reveals the slaveroad's presence in his own life and in the world."